Archipelago (2010 film): Plot

 Edward is in the throes of a quarter-life crisis.
 He recently quit his job in the city to travel to Africa, where he will perform volunteer work to promote safe sex and combat the spread of AIDS.
 To see him off, his mother Patricia and sister Cynthia have organised a family holiday and bon voyage party in a cottage in Tresco on the Isles of Scilly.
 An invitation has also been extended to Patricia's estranged husband, who expresses the vague intention of attending.

-His mother and sister have deemed this a family-only holiday and have forbidden Edward to bring Chloe, his girlfriend, much to his irritation.
-Even with the exclusion of Chloe, they have nonetheless invited some outsiders: Christopher, a local artist who has been hired to teach Patricia how to paint the beautiful surrounding landscapes, and Rose, a professional cook.
+His mother and sister have deemed this a family-only holiday and have forbidden Edward to bring his girlfriend Chloe, much to his irritation.
+Even with the exclusion of Chloe, they have nonetheless invited some outsiders: Christopher, a local painter who has been hired to teach Patricia how to paint the beautiful surrounding landscapes, and Rose, a professional cook.

 Things start to fall apart, and the trip quickly turns into mental crisis, anxiety and resentment.
 Edward starts to wonder if his mother and sister have created this whole holiday with ulterior motives of their own.
-He seems all too ready to be talked out of his trip to Africa, as he doesn't have the slightest idea what to do with his life afterwards - and comes close to trying to seduce Rose.
+He seems all too ready to be talked out of his trip to Africa, as he doesn't have the slightest idea what to do with his life afterwards – and comes close to trying to seduce Rose.

-The bitter brother-sister relationship between Edward and Cynthia boils over during the holiday and comes to a head after Edward thinks that not inviting Rose to sit with them at the table is ridiculous.
+The bitter sibling relationship between Edward and Cynthia boils over during the holiday and comes to a head after Edward thinks that not inviting Rose to sit with them at the table is ridiculous.
 Cynthia insists that because Rose has been hired as a cook, asking her to join them would be uncomfortable.
 To make up for it, they invite her to a restaurant meal, which Cynthia spoils by complaining and making a fuss about the food until Edward angrily walks out.

-Edward's Africa trip begins to look unlikely, upstaged by the exotic beauty of the Isles of Scilly.
+Edward's Africa trip begins to look unlikely, upstaged by the beauty of the Isles of Scilly.
 Fed up by the family's constant arguing, Rose decides to leave earlier than she had planned.
 She leaves a note in the kitchen for Edward to find.
 Towards the end, Edward and Cynthia reconcile with each other and with their mother before bidding Christopher farewell.
 Without ever having seen Patricia's husband, the trio pack up and say goodbye to the house.
 They board a helicopter back to the mainland and go back to their everyday lives.